 4th Street by the Highline is an ideal location for a new trailhead and improved water landing.

-The Eliza Furnace Trail does not provide a riverfront experience.
+not provide a riverfront experience.
+A seldom used rail spur that runs along the river at the

-A seldom used rail spur that runs along the river at the Pittsburgh Technology Center (PTC) could be repurposed to as a riverfront trail.
+Pittsburgh Technology Center (PTC) could be repurposed to as a riverfront trail.